Adzumr/E-Commerce/README.md

 ### 9. Profile Management

 - Develop a profile screen.
-- Allow users to view and update their personal information, including name, email, and profile picture.
+- Allow users to view and update their personal information.

 ## Getting Started